umutsoysal/umutsoysal/README.md

 Hi, I am a Umut, a software developer with an Msc.
-Degree from Carnegie Mellon University.
+Degree in Mechanical Engineering  from Carnegie Mellon University.

 Passionate in quick prototyping and developing web apps.